Boys basketball: Chargers rout Hope to clinch No. 4 seed, home game in D-II tournament

 WOOD RIVER JCT. — Jeremiah Graham scored 20 points and Chariho High wrapped up the No. 4 seed in the Division II boys basketball tournament after a 65-42 victory over Hope on Tuesday night.

-Chariho (17-5, 14-4 Division II) will host South Kingstown or St. Raphael Academy in the postseason, likely on Tuesday.
+Chariho (17-5, 14-4 Division II) will host South Kingstown or St. Raphael Academy in a quarterfinal-round game on Monday at 7 p.m.

 Chariho, which has won six of its last seven, had nine 3-pointers in the victory.